gordielachance/pinterest-importer/readme.txt

 Donate link:http://bit.ly/gbreant
 Tags: importer,Pinterest,pins,backup
 Requires at least: 3.5
-Tested up to: 4.6.1
+Tested up to: 4.7.2
 Stable tag: trunk
 License: GPLv2 or later

-Backup your Pinterest.com account by importing pins as Wordpress posts.
+Backup your Pinterest.com account by importing pins in Wordpress.
 Supports boards, secret boards and likes.

 == Description ==

-Pinterest Importer allows you to connect to your Pinterest.com account; to grab all your pins (including from secret boards); and to import them as Wordpress posts.
+Pinterest Importer allows you to connect to your Pinterest.com account; to grab all your pins (including from secret boards); and to import them in Wordpress.

 The difference with other plugins is that it is not based on the (very limited) official Pinterest API; which also requires SSL.
 This means that you can make a full backup (instead of getting only the last x pins); but it also means the plugin may broke one day or another.
 Better use it quick !

 * Nice GUI
+* Uses a custom post type, which makes it easy to use specific theme templates or capabilities, etc.
-* Get pins from your boards, secret boards, and likes
-* Get pins from public boards by other users
+* Get pins from your boards, secret boards, and likes; but also from public boards by other users
+* Assign a Wordpress category to each of your board (or let us handle it automatically)
-* Supports both image & video pins; and set corresponding post format
+* Supports both image & video pins; and sets automatically the corresponding post format
-* Import original HD images from pins
+* Downloads original HD images from pins
 * Can be used on an ongoing basis : pins will not be imported several times
+* Displays the original pin data in a metabox (Pinterest Log)
 * Set pin creation date as post date
 * Handles hashtags, which are converted to post tags
-* Keep the original pin informations (pin ID, source, etc) attached to the post (stored as post metas)

 = Donate! =
 It truly took me a LOT of time to code this plugin.